Professional Plus Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-Professional Plus Chicken and Pea Large Breed Adult was selected to represent the other products in the line for this review.
+Professional Plus Chicken and Pea was selected to represent the other products in the line for this review.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, peas, brown rice, pea flour, chicken meal, chicken fat (preserved with mixed tocopherols), tomato pomace, egg product, natural flavor, flaxseed, dicalcium phosphate, salmon oil, salt, dl-methionine, choline chloride, taurine, dried chicory root, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium animalis fermentation product, dried Lactobacillus reuteri fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate (vitamin B1), manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin (vitamin B2), vitamin D supplement, folic acid
+Ingredients: Chicken, chicken meal, peas, lentils, pea flour, sweet potatoes, dried yeast, chicken fat (preserved with mixed tocopherols), tomato pomace, egg product, natural flavor, flaxseed, dicalcium phosphate, salmon oil, salt, dl-methionine, choline chloride, taurine, dried chicory root, dried Lactobacillus plantarum fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus acidophilus fermentation product, dried Enterococcus faecium fermentation product, dried Bifidobacterium animalis fermentation product, vitamin E supplement, iron proteinate, zinc proteinate, copper proteinate, ferrous sulfate, zinc sulfate, copper sulfate, potassium iodide, thiamine mononitrate (vitamin B1), manganese proteinate, manganous oxide, ascorbic acid, vitamin A supplement, biotin, niacin, calcium pantothenate, manganese sulfate, sodium selenite, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, riboflavin (vitamin B2), vitamin E3 supplement, folic acid

 Fiber (estimated dry matter content) = 5.6%